timmaffett/xcodefluttercolordebugging/README.md

 # XCode Flutter Color Debugging README

-This extension adds support for using ANSI escape sequences from a Flutter application running within the VSCode debug environment via execution of the Flutter application using XCode.
+This extension adds support for allowing ANSI escape sequences from a Flutter application, running/debugging within the VSCode debug environment, when the execution of the Flutter application is done via XCode.

-XCode normally strips all ESC sequences from messages, and additionally truncates any messages where ESC sequences are found, which makes using ANSI styled output from within XCode impossible.
+XCode normally strips all ESC sequences from print()/debugPrint() messages, and additionally truncates any messages where ESC sequences are found, which makes using ANSI styled output from within XCode impossible.

 ## Features

-> With this extension installed and the use of the [ChalkDart](https://pub.dev/packages/chalkdart) you can enjoy full color messages/console logging from within your Flutter app, EVEN when debugging via XCode.
+> With this extension installed and the use of the [ChalkDart](https://pub.dev/packages/chalkdart) you can enjoy full color messages/console printing from within your Flutter app, EVEN when running/debugging via XCode.

 ![Color debug console messages via XCode WITH this extension](https://raw.githubusercontent.com/timmaffett/xcodefluttercolordebugging/refs/heads/main/assets/with_xcodefluttercolordebugging.webp)